-We now apply the same multi-model D&A method used by Santer et al. (10).
+We now apply the same multimodel D&A method used by Santer et al. (10).
 Instead of employing all 22 CMIP-3 models in the D&A analysis, we restrict our attention to 10-member subsets of the 22 models.
-These subsets are determined by ranking models on the basis of the three different sets of metrics (M+AC, VA+VP, and ALL) and two different ranking approaches (parametric and non-parametric).
-From each of these six ranking sets, we select the "top ten" and "bottom ten" models, yielding 12 groups of 10 models.
+These subsets are determined by ranking models on the basis of the three different sets of metrics (M+AC, VA+VP, and ALL) and two different ranking approaches (parametric and nonparametric).
+From each of these six ranking sets, we select the top 10 and bottom 10 models, yielding 12 groups of 10 models.

 Fingerprints are calculated in the following way.
-For each set of ten models, we determine the multi-model average of the atmospheric moisture changes over 1900 to 1999.8 The fingerprint is simply the first Empirical Orthogonal Function (EOF) of the multi-model average changes in water vapor.
+For each set of 10 models, we determine the multimodel average of the atmospheric moisture changes over the period 1900-1999.†† The fingerprint is simply the first empirical orthogonal function (EOF) of the multimodel average changes in water vapor.

-applied a combination of anthropogenic and natural external forcings (see SI Text), we expect the multi-model fingerprint to down-weight the contribution of natural external forcing to the fingerprint.
+Because 10 modeling groups used anthropogenic forcings only, whereas the other 12 applied a combination of anthropogenic and natural external forcings (see SI Appendix), we expect the multimodel fingerprint to down-weight the contribution of natural external forcing to the fingerprint.
 However, previous work has found that the fingerprints estimated from combined historical changes in anthropogenic and natural external forcing are very similar to those obtained from "anthropogenic only" forcing (10).
-We infer from this that anthropogenic forcing is the dominant influence on the changes in atmospheric moisture over the 20th century, and that the multi-model fingerprint patterns are not distorted by the absence of solar and volcanic forcing in 10 of the 22 models analyzed here.9
+We infer from this that anthropogenic forcing is the dominant influence on the changes in atmospheric moisture over the 20th century and that the multimodel fingerprint patterns are not distorted by the absence of solar and volcanic forcing in 10 of the 22 models analyzed here.^{‡‡}

 There is pronounced similarity between the fingerprint patterns estimated from the 12 subsets of CMIP-3 models (Fig. 5).
-All 12 patterns show spatially-coherent water vapor increases, with largest increases over the warmest ocean areas.
-There are no systematic differences between the fingerprints estimated from different sets of diagnostics, different ranking procedures, or from the top ten or bottom ten models.
+All 12 patterns show spatially coherent water vapor increases, with the largest increases over the warmest ocean areas.
+There are no systematic differences between the fingerprints estimated from different sets of metrics, different ranking procedures, or from the top 10 or bottom 10 models.
 This indicates that the structure of the water vapor fingerprint is primarily dictated by the zero-order physics governing the relationship between surface temperature and column-integrated water vapor (25, 31).

-For each of our 12 subsets of CMIP-3 models, estimates of natural internal variability are obtained by concatenating the 10 individual control runs of that subset, after first removing residual drift from each control (Fig. S1, SI).
-The leading EOF patterns estimated from the concatenated control runs are remarkably similar: each displays the horseshoe-shaped pattern characteristic of the effects of ENSO variability on atmospheric moisture (Fig. S2, SI).
-Unlike the fingerprints, the leading noise modes have both positive and negative changes in water vapor.
+For each of our 12 subsets of CMIP-3 models, estimates of natural internal variability are obtained by concatenating the 10 individual control runs of that subset, after first removing residual drift from each control (Fig. S1 in SI Appendix).
+The leading EOF patterns estimated from the concatenated control runs are remarkably similar.
+Each displays the horseshoe-shaped pattern characteristic of the effects of ENSO variability on atmospheric moisture